 The campus is nestled in the Georgetown historic neighborhood of Washington, DC.
 The experience of a Georgetown students seamlessly merge two worlds: the University campus, and the Georgetown neighborhood.
 We strongly emphasize that prospective students should explore both the campus and the surrounding neighborhood to better obtain a full understanding of the day-to-day life of a Georgetown student.
 The charming “village” of Georgetown, twelve square blocks in size, retains the spirit of the colonial town in which the University was founded more than two centuries ago.
 The immediate neighborhood boasts federal-style townhouses and cobblestone, tree-lined streets leading to the intersection of M St. and Wisconsin Ave., which represent the heart of the Georgetown neighborhood.

-The campus is nestled in the historic Georgetown neighborhood of Washington, DC.
-The university rests in close proximity to the White House, Congress, the Supreme Court as well as major theaters, concert halls and museums - all of which offer students a wide variety of cultural events, not to mention internships across multiple sectors.
+No visit to the Hilltop would be complete without exploring the dynamic and bustling city of Washington, D.C.
+The university rests in close proximity to the White House, Congress, the Supreme Court as well as major theaters, concert halls and museums.
+In addition to attracting notable guest speakers, Georgetown provides unparalleled access to internship programs across multiple sectors, a wide variety of cultural events, and all that DC has to offer.